Eric-Pk/DS5690-midtermproject/README.md

 ### What problem does this article solve?

-  This paper introduces a technique called Position Interpolation that can expand the context window size of RoPE-based pretrained LLMs with minimal fine-tuning, thereby achieving strong empirical results on a variety of tasks requiring long context, including password retrieval,language modeling and long document summarization.
+  This paper introduces a technique called Position Interpolation that can expand the context window size of RoPE-based pretrained LLMs with minimal fine-tuning, thereby achieving strong empirical results on a variety of tasks requiring long context, including password retrieval, language modeling and long document summarization.

 ### What are the shortcomings of existing solutions?